 To investigate localization of gyrase activity on a different background than E. coli, Topo-Seq was conducted with C. crescentus (class Alphaproteobacteria).
 First, chromosomal gyrA gene was fused with a sequence encoding 3xFLAG tag.
 Second, an efficient gyrase poison was selected to trap gyrase on DNA by MIC measurements on solid and in liquid media (Figure 25A).
-Cfx had a much lower MIC compared to Oxo (5.9 $\mu$ M vs 95 $\mu$ M, respectively) and was used in further Topo-Seq experiments in a concentration 1.5 mM (~256\MIC).
+To increase solubility, Cfx stock solution was prepared in 0.1 mM HCl (30 mM Cfx, pH~4), and oxolinic acid stock solution was prepared in 5 mM NaOH (3 mM Oxo, pH~11.5).
+To control for toxicity of high and low pH, MICs of HCl and NaOH were also determined: 1.5 mM and >5 mM for HCl and NaOH, respectively.
+Cfx had a much lower MIC compared to Oxo (5.9 μ M vs 95 μ M, respectively) and was used in further Topo-Seq experiments in a concentration 1.5 mM (~256MIC).
+Concentration of the acid in the 1.5 mM Cfx working solution is significantly lower than HCl MIC (5 μ M vs 1.5 mM) and, therefore, likely does not introduce bias.
 Third, conditions of cells sonication were adjusted to reach the optimal level of DNA fragmentation for IP and sequencing library preparations Figure 25B.